-THEY gave the world the tie, the fountain pen and Dalamatian dogs.
-So forget Danish Hygge, Croatians are now giving us Špica…and it all begins with a cup of coffee.
+THE Croatians gave the world the tie, the fountain pen and Dalamatian dogs, now they are giving us Špica…and it all begins with a cup of coffee.

 The capital Zagreb has become the European capital of coffeehouse culture and there’s not a Starbucks or Costa Coffee insight.